alfikiafan/country-encyclopedia/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [Non-commercial License](LICENSE).

 ## Contributions